TotalDwarf03/aeroGIS/datasets/README.md

 - "iata"
 - "icao"

-The dataset was then saved to a new CSV file (`planes.csv` in the `filtered` folder).

-**TODO:** This might need to be converted to a JSON file for easier use within the web application.
-Probably with the following structure:
+Finally, I converted the dataset to JSON format for easier use within the web application.
+The final output looks like this:

 ```json
 [